ESA-EarthCODE/documentation/pages/Community and Best Practices/FAIR and Open Science.md

 ## From FAIR Principles to FAIR in Practice

 ### A Conceptual Overview of FAIR Principles

-The FAIR principles (Findable, Accessible, Interoperable, and Reusable) provide a structured approach to managing Earth Observation (EO) data, ensuring that both data and processing workflows can be efficiently discovered, accessed, and used across disciplines.
-Given the increasing volume and complexity of EO data—ranging from satellite imagery to in situ measurements—FAIR principles are essential for enabling automated discovery, seamless integration, and reproducible science.
+The FAIR principles (Findable, Accessible, Interoperable, and Reusable) provide a structured approach to managing data, ensuring that both data and processing workflows can be efficiently discovered, accessed, and used across disciplines.
+Given the increasing volume and complexity of Earth Observation (EO) data—ranging from satellite imagery to in situ measurements—FAIR principles are essential for enabling automated discovery, seamless integration, and reproducible science.

-FAIR is not just about data; software, models, and workflows must also be FAIR to ensure full reproducibility of scientific analyses.
+FAIR is not just about data; **software**, **models**, and **workflows** must also be FAIR to ensure full reproducibility of scientific analyses.
 This requires:

 - **FAIR metadata** for software and workflows, ensuring clear documentation of inputs, outputs, dependencies, and provenance.
 - **Persistent identifiers (PIDs)** for datasets, algorithms, and workflows to support traceability and reuse.
-- **Interoperable formats and standards**, such as netCDF, Zarr, and STAC for data, as well as CWL (Common Workflow Language) for workflow portability, OGC API - Processes for standardized execution, and openEO for cloud-based EO data processing, ensuring compatibility across platforms.
+- **Interoperable formats and standards**, such as netCDF, Zarr, and STAC for data, or CWL (Common Workflow Language) for workflow portability, OGC API - Processes for standardized execution, and openEO for cloud-based EO data processing, ensuring compatibility across platforms.
-- **Accessible computing environments**, such as the cloud-based processing platforms available in EarthCODE, which allow users to execute EO workflows.
+- **Accessible computing environments**, such as the [cloud-based processing platforms available in EarthCODE](https://esa-earthcode.github.io/documentation/Technical%20Documentation/Working%20With%20Platforms%20and%20Sponsorship/), which allow users to execute EO workflows.

-FAIR does not imply that data or software must be open by default, but rather that they are well-described, structured, and reusable under appropriate conditions.
+**FAIR does not imply that data or software must be open** by default, but rather that they are well-described, structured, and reusable under appropriate conditions.
 By applying FAIR principles to both data and processing, the EO community can enhance scientific transparency, improve cross-disciplinary collaboration, and enable scalable, automated analysis—key for addressing global challenges like climate change, disaster response, and biodiversity conservation.

 ### A Deep Dive into the FAIR Principles
 Everyone knows F, A, I, and R, but the FAIR Guiding Principles consist of 15 one-liners that define the key behaviors necessary for making data and services machine-actionable.
 In this section, we unpack the assumptions implicit in each FAIR Principle and interpret their intentions.
 We also examine common misconceptions and identify areas not covered by FAIR.